Outsmart-OOH/ooh_open_direct/docs/v1-1/OpenDirect_OOH_1-5-1_v1-1.md

 PATCH: Updates the specified line in the change request.
 To update a line, the line must be in the Pending state.

 DELETE: Deletes the specified line from the change request.
-May delete a line only if it&#39;s in the Pending state.
+May delete a line only if it's in the Pending state.
 Must also delete assignments that reference the line.

 ### 7.10.3 /accounts/{id}/changerequest/lines?$filter=